 These adorable labels are available here!
 Why send home scraps of paper?
 Parents need to see the work their child is doing in class.
-Encourage parents to compliment the effort their child has put into making the confetti.
+Encourage parents to complement the effort their child has put into making the confetti.
 They can review the colors, sort them again, or even find creative uses for them.

 Turning Rainbow Confetti into Art

 More fine motor practice?
 Yes, please!
-Students exercise their small muscles in their hands when they grasp the individual pieces of paper, place them on the page, and apply the glue from the glue stick and press it down.
+Students exercise their small muscles in their hands when they grasp the individual pieces of paper, place them on the page, apply the glue from the glue stick and press it down.
 These adorable sheets are perfect for practicing glue stick skills with the rainbow confetti while getting a little letter identification practice in as well!

 Another art option is to glue the colorful pieces onto black construction paper for a cool collage effect!

 Here’s a video discussing how to teach scissor skills!